Skip to main content

 Template Comparison 75% 5 minutes Regular Buyers Standard sizing items

-Mulebuy Spreadsheet Method 88% 8 minutes Experienced Users Premium purchases over $100
+100buy Spreadsheet Method 88% 8 minutes Experienced Users Premium purchases over $100

 Algorithm + QC Photos 94% 12 minutes Expert Buyers Investment pieces & Collections

-Practical Implementation: Converting Your Mulebuy Spreadsheet
+Practical Implementation: Converting Your 100buy Spreadsheet

-The most efficient buyers don't analyze each listing individually – they've modified their Mulebuy Spreadsheet templates to automatically flag potential sizing issues.
+The most efficient buyers don't analyze each listing individually – they've modified their 100buy Spreadsheet templates to automatically flag potential sizing issues.
 Create conditional formatting rules: highlight cells where length exceeds 1.75 times the chest measurement (signaling potential data entry errors), and automatically calculate expected US sizes based on Chinese measurements with province-specific multipliers stored in your reference table.

 The Seller Photo Verification Protocol

 Sophisticated buyers cross-reference measurement claims against seller product photos at a 7:1 ratio.
 When a seller lists a 70cm chest measurement, their photos should show the item laid flat with approximately 3.5cm visible from a side view if photographed on a standard 100cm mannequin.
-Any deviation greater than 15% between visual measurement and written sizing should trigger verification requests before adding to your Mulebuy Spreadsheet.
+Any deviation greater than 15% between visual measurement and written sizing should trigger verification requests before adding to your 100buy Spreadsheet.

 Advanced Techniques for Power Users